-As a "mortgage investment corporation" under the Tax Act the Issuer is entitled to deduct from its income the amount of taxable dividends it pays to its shareholders.
-The Issuer's Articles require it to pay as dividends substantially all of its net income and net realized capital gains every year (subject to the directors' discretion to establish loan loss provisions for the Issuer) and, as a result, the Issuer anticipates that it will not be liable to pay income tax in any year.
+As a MIC under the Tax Act the Issuer is entitled to deduct from its income the amount of certain dividends it pays to its shareholders.
+The Issuer intends to declare and pay as dividends amounts equal to substantially all of its net income and net realized capital gains every year (subject to the Issuer's need, at the directors' discretion, to establish loan loss provisions for the Issuer) in order to minimize the Issuer's tax liability each year.
 See "Item 6: Income Tax Consequences".